 Sauk City is a very small village located in the state of Wisconsin.
 With a population of 3,489 people and two constituent neighborhoods, Sauk City is the 181st largest community in Wisconsin.

 The people who call Sauk City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sauk City residents report their race to be White, followed by Native American.
-Important ancestries of people in Sauk City include Irish, English, Polish, and Norwegian.
+Important ancestries of people in Sauk City include Irish, English, Czech, and Norwegian.

 The most common language spoken in Sauk City is English.
 Other important languages spoken here include Spanish and German.